johnbelamaric/blog.coredns.io/content/post/how-to-add-middleware.md

 the request port number.

 Next question is: "What is the name of this new middleware?"
 Try to find a short, descriptive name for this.
-In case this, we already had a (good) name: *whoami*.
+In this case, we already had a (good) name: *whoami*.

 ## Middleware

-A middleware consists out of an number of parts:
+A middleware consists of a number of parts:

-1. The registration of the middelware
+1. The registration of the middleware
-2. The setup function that parses the *whois* directive and possible option from the Corefile
+2. The setup function that parses the *whois* directive and possible options from the Corefile
-3. The `serveDNS()` and `Name()` methods
+3. The `ServeDNS()` and `Name()` methods

+After we've defined the parts, we can:

-4. Hooking it up
+4. Hook it up
-5. Using it
+5. Use it

 # 1. Registration